-As part of their engagement and consultation strategy, the HIV Commission will call for different sources of evidence to inform its thinking.
-This will help inform commissioners on the development of evidence-based recommendations to be published in a final report by Spring 2020.
+As part of their engagement and consultation strategy, the HIV Commission called for different sources of evidence to inform its thinking.
+This helped to inform commissioners on the development of evidence-based recommendations that were published in their final report.

-- Written submissions [open]: to ask community members, academics, civil society, bodies that represent citizens and professionals, businesses of all sizes including start-ups, and others for written evidence submissions
+- Written submissions asked community members, academics, civil society, bodies that represent citizens and professionals, businesses of all sizes including start-ups, and others for written evidence submissions.

-- Evidence hearings [to be announced]: a series of regional workshops to serve as a platform for commissioners to directly engage with community members and get deeper understanding on key areas
+- Evidence hearings were a series of regional workshops to serve as a platform for commissioners to directly engage with community members and get deeper understanding on key areas.

-- Personal stories [to be announced]: aiming to collect the view and experiences of people across England through an online portal
+- Have Your Say collected the view and experiences of people across England through an online portal.

-- Advisory group evidence papers [ongoing]: a series of thematic evidence papers will be prepared by the Advisory Group and will form part of the evidence collated to support and inform the Commission’s deliberations.
-They aim to provide a brief summary the key issues related to ending HIV transmission and opportunities for enhanced action
+- A series of thematic evidence papers will be prepared by the Advisory Group and formed part of the evidence collated to support and inform the Commission’s deliberations.
+They provided a brief summary the key issues related to ending HIV transmission and opportunities for enhanced action.

-Members of the HIV Commission receive additional evidence during their meetings.
+Members of the HIV Commission received additional evidence during their meetings.
 This includes reports, oral presentations, data and statistics, information on studies, and other relevant evidence requested by commissioners.
-More information on commissioners meetings can be found in the resources section of this website.
+More information on commissioners meetings can be found in the resources section.